Ergodic and foliated kernel-differentiation method for linear responses of random systems: Introduction

-As a warm-up, through basic calculus, \cref{s:1step} \textit{re}derives the kernel-differentiation formula for $\delta \int \Phi(x_1) h(x_1) dx_1 $, the linear response for 1-step. \Cref{s:intui} gives a pictorial explanation for the main lemma.
-In this simplest setting, we can see more easily how the kernel-differentiation method relates to other methods, and why it can be generalized to foliated situations. \Cref{s:manystep} \textit{re}derives the formula for finitely many steps, which was known as the likelihood ratio method and was given in \cite{Rubinstein1989,Reiman1989,Glynn1990}.
-Our derivation use the measure-transfer-operator point of view, which is more convenient for our extensions.
+Through basic calculus, \Cref{s:1step} \textit{re}derives the kernel-differentiation formula for the linear response in one step. \Cref{s:intui} gives a pictorial explanation of the main lemma.
+In this simplest setting, we can see more easily how the kernel-differentiation method relates to other methods, and why it can be generalized to foliated situations. \Cref{s:manystep} \textit{re}derives the formula for finitely many steps via the measure-transfer-operator point of view, which is more convenient for our extensions.

+The first contribution of this paper is \Cref{l:kd4h} in \Cref{s:infinite}, a kernel-differentiation formula for physical measures; it allows Monte Carlo computation in high dimensions, and the estimator is smaller than previous likelihood ratio method.
+It combines the decorrelation result proved in \cite{GG19} (and also \cite{HaMa10,bahsoun20,ADF}) and the likelihood ratio trick invented in \cite{CM44,MalliavinBook,Rubinstein1989,Reiman1989,Glynn1990}.
+For this result, we assume some regularities of basic quantities, uniform convergence to physical measure, and uniform decay of correlation.

-The first contribution of this paper, given in \cref{s:ergodic}, is the ergodic kernel-differentiation formula for physical measures.
-We invoke decay of correlations to constrain the scale of the estimator, and the ergodic theorem to reduce the required data to one long orbit.
+The second contribution of this paper, given in \Cref{s:ergodic}, is to improve the efficiency of generating samples by deriving the ergodic kernel-differentiation formula for physical measures.
+With ergodic assumption, we can invoke the ergodic theorem to reduce the required data to one long orbit.
 Hence, we only need to spend one spin-up time to land onto the physical measure, and then all data are fully utilized.
 This improves the efficiency of the algorithm.
-More specifically, we prove
+More specifically, let $dp$ denote the differential (this is basically the gradient) of $p$, we prove

-\begin{restatable} [orbitwise kernel-differentiation formula for $\delta h$]{theorem}{goldbach} Under \cref{ass:basic,ass:hdh}, we have
+\begin{restatable} [orbitwise kernel-differentiation formula for $\delta h$]{theorem}{goldbach} Under \Cref{ass:basic,ass:hdh,ass:ergo}, we have